json-everything/json-everything-blog/_posts/2023-06-23-tryparse-async.md

 > Ideally, this method does more than just wrapping `Parse()` in a _try/catch_ for you.
 Instead, it should reimplemented the parsing logic to not throw an exception in the first place.
 However, calling `TryParse()` from `Parse()` and throwing on a failure is the ideal setup for this pair of methods if you want to re-use logic.
 {: .prompt-info }

 This pattern is very common for parsing, but it can be used for other operations as well.
 For example, _JsonPointer.Net_ uses this pattern for evaluating `JsonNode` instances because of [.Net's decision to unify .Net-null and JSON-null](/posts/null-has-value-too).
-There needs to be a distinction between "the value doesn't exist" and "the value was found and is null."
-The `.TryEvaluate()` method allows this.
+There needs to be a distinction between "the value doesn't exist" and "the value was found and is null," and a `.TryEvaluate()` method allows this.

 ## Why would I need to make this pattern async?